juliopovedacs/CMSC838C_Project/README.md

 ## Project Proposal

-You can find our project proposal [here](https://docs.google.com/presentation/d/1QTiqmQtdRBA3KuIpzLLV4308cSCE2cb9VmumZg2aXSo/edit?usp=sharing)
+You can find our project proposal [here](https://docs.google.com/presentation/d/1QTiqmQtdRBA3KuIpzLLV4308cSCE2cb9VmumZg2aXSo/edit?usp=sharing) (it requires you to login with your UMD account)

 ## Progress Update